GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/power options/!!General Vision for Power.md

 ## Having Alternatives

 We want the player to have multiple alternative options for power generation at each stage of the game.
-All with their own advantages.
-For now options are however more limited in the later tiers of the pack.
+Each with their own advantages if possible.
+However that does not mean that every option has to be competitive, some can be more niche.
+For now options are more limited in the later tiers of the pack.

 ## Against Repetitive Spam